Salil Tripathi

 Salil Tripathi is an Indian author and editor.
 He is Chair of PEN International's Writers in Prison Committee.
 He is a contributing editor to The Caravan. and Mint.
+He is a contributing advisor to the think tank, Bridge India since June 2019.

 Biography

 Tripathi was born in Mumbai.
 He was educated at the New Era School in Mumbai and graduated from the Sydenham College of the University of Bombay.
 Tripathi obtained his MBA from the Amos Tuck School of Business Administration at Dartmouth College in the United States.

 Career

 Tripathi's articles have appeared in Foreign Policy, The Wall Street Journal, The Far Eastern Economic Review, and The International Herald Tribune.